troygoode/ABsoluteMaybe/README.markdown

 # What is this?
-An [A/B testing](http://en.wikipedia.org/wiki/A/B_testing) library for ASP.Net / ASP.Net MVC based on the Rails [A/Bingo](http://www.bingocardcreator.com/abingo) library.
+An [A/B testing](http://en.wikipedia.org/wiki/A/B_testing) library for ASP.Net / ASP.Net MVC based on the [A/Bingo](http://www.bingocardcreator.com/abingo) library for Rails.

 # Example
 Let's say your boss comes up to you and says "Hey, I think we should replace the 'Register' link on our homepage with this sweet animated GIF my daughter created in her middle school's web design class.
 It'll attract more attention and get us more users!"
 You of course immediately suspect that it will drive away far more users than it will attract, but how do you know for sure?
 Simple, we A/B test it!